 From a company called Safety Girl.
 They have their own brand but we don’t know who makes them for them.
 They seem inexpensive, have different sizes so maybe they are worth a try.

 From their website: “The solid, but comfortable Safety Girl Painters Pants are excellent for work environments, DIY, or home remodeling.
 The thick, 100% cotton material keeps paint from soaking through to the skin”.

 Eve Workwear from Down Under.
 This company has a good selection of work clothing for women but is in Australia.
 The exchange rate and cost is a problem but If money is not an object they deliver internationally.
 From their website: “.. we’re passionate about creating clothing that is practical, fashionable and looks good for active, working women.
 The collection has been developed combining the season colours, unique design and an attention to detail to create clothing for women..”

-This update by Ecopainting on April 14 2017.
+Note: this blog was most recently updated on October 6th 2019.
 The original blog was written in 2013 by Erin Stillaway, a painter with Ecopainting.